mattwydra/self-help-hub/endpoints/goal_setting/README.md

    - Save and print functionality
    - Responsive design that works on various screen sizes
    - Text areas for goal descriptions and importance reflection

+## Future Enhancements
+ - Better print functionality (turn all answers into a tree or some other format thats easy to look at)